 We are Committed to Compensation Governance and Independence.
-Our Compensation Committee, which determines and implements our compensation philosophy, is committed to ensuring that our compensation programs conform to our pay-for-performance paradigm.
+Our Compensation Committee, which determines and oversees our compensation philosophy, is committed to ensuring that our compensation programs conform to our pay-for-performance paradigm.

 - We maintain an independent Compensation Committee.
 Our Compensation Committee is comprised solely of independent directors.
-In October 2012, our Board of Directors appointed a new independent chairman of the Compensation Committee. - Our Compensation Committee continually reassesses our compensation programs.
-The Compensation Committee monitors the effectiveness of our compensation programs throughout the year and performs an annual reassessment of the programs in the first quarter of each year in connection with year-end compensation decisions. - Our Compensation Committee engages an independent compensation consultant.
-In October 2012, the Compensation Committee directly and independently engaged Compensation Advisory Partners, or CAP, an independent compensation consulting firm, to assist it with compensation analyses, including through the use of compensation data of certain of our competitors.
-CAP performs no work for the Company other than advising the Compensation Committee with respect to compensation matters.
-The Compensation Committee has concluded that none of CAP's work to date has raised any conflicts of interest.
-Before the Compensation Committee engaged CAP, Hay Group, Inc., or Hay Group, served as the Compensation Committee's independent compensation consultant.
-During 2012, Hay Group performed no work for the Company other than advising the Compensation Committee with respect to compensation matters.
-Hay Group's services to the Compensation Committee ended in October 2012 prior to most of the material compensation decisions for 2012.
-We believe Hay Group's work did not raise any conflicts of interest. - We conduct an annual shareholder advisory vote regarding executive compensation.
+In October 2012, our Board of Directors rotated the independent chairman of the Compensation Committee. - Our Compensation Committee continually reassesses our compensation programs.
+The Compensation Committee monitors the effectiveness of our compensation programs throughout the year, and performs a specific annual reassessment of the programs in the first quarter of each year in connection with year-end compensation decisions. - Our Compensation Committee engages an independent compensation consultant.
+The Compensation Committee has directly and independently engaged Compensation Advisory Partners, or CAP, a compensation consulting firm, to assist it with compensation analyses, including through the use of compensation data of certain of our competitors.
+CAP performs no work for the Company other than advising the Compensation Committee with respect to compensation matters and the Nominating & Governance Committee with respect to the compensation of the independent members of our Board of Directors.
+The Compensation Committee has concluded that none of CAP's work to date has raised any conflicts of interest. - We conduct an annual shareholder advisory vote regarding executive compensation.
 We value our shareholders' views regarding many topics, including compensation for our NEOs.
-Our shareholders asked us to annually solicit their feedback on our compensation programs, and we now hold an annual advisory vote regarding executive compensation.
+Our shareholders asked us to annually solicit their feedback on our compensation programs, and we hold an annual advisory vote regarding executive compensation.
 As demonstrated by our actions, the Compensation Committee strongly considers the results of the vote, as well as related feedback provided by shareholders, as part of its annual assessment of our compensation programs.
-We encourage our shareholders to engage with us in constructive dialogue regarding our compensation programs. - We have an anti-hedging policy, and we have adopted stock ownership guidelines and a clawback policy.
-We have an anti-hedging policy applicable to our NEOs and, as described above under "2012 Shareholder Advisory Vote Regarding Executive Compensation", we recently adopted stock ownership guidelines and a clawback policy, both of which are applicable to our NEOs.
+We encourage our shareholders to engage with us throughout the year in constructive dialogue regarding our compensation programs. - We have an anti-hedging policy, stock ownership guidelines and a clawback policy.
+We have an anti-hedging policy applicable to our NEOs.
+We also have robust stock ownership guidelines and a compensation clawback policy, both of which are applicable to our NEOs.
+See "Design of Our Compensation Programs-Other Features" below.